 The new historical site was officially opened on 15th February 2002 as part of a programme commemorating the 60th anniversary of the fall of Singapore.
 The opening was witnessed by 200 returning POW and their families and friends.

-The Trunnion Height (swivel point of the barrel) of the No.2 Gun was 50 feet.
-The height of the ground where the gun once was, is a close match for the ground level of the gun.
-Comparing modern and period maps and photographs, would seem to indicate that the area has not been demolished in the manner of the area of the No.3 Gun.
+The Trunnion Height (swivel point of the barrel) of the No.2 Gun was 50 feet above sea level.
+The height of the ground there today, is a close match for the ground level of the gun. a comparison of modern and period maps and photographs, seem to indicate that the emplacement has not been demolished.
 In addition, there is no reference I can find in the press to any demolition work.
+The demolition of the No.3 Emplacement was well covered in the press.

 The Johore Battery